 E3 encourages our employees to embrace the idea of being "citizen scientists," which encourages anyone, regardless of their education or occupation, to participate in scientific activities that benefit the study of the environment.
 E3 recently sponsored several scientific projects:

-- As a geographically dispersed company with employees across over 30 states, E3 wanted to use technology to support our Green Initiatives.
+- As a geographically dispersed company with employees across over 30 states, E3 wants to use technology to support our Green Initiatives.
 Our citizen scientists collect data through the Marine Debris Tracker mobile app.
 The Marine Debris Tracker is a downloadable app which allows people to report where they find marine debris or litter anywhere in the world.
 The app allows scientists to study the movement of trash and direct cleanup crews.